 In a two parents conflict, the custody of a child becomes a question and always a problem.
-If the two parents fight for it, it will become a very harmful situation for the development of a child, especially after passing the problematic stage of divorce, so you need a Solicitor Adelaide to handle the case.
+If the two parents fight for it, it will become a very harmful situation for the development of a child, especially after passing the problematic stage of divorce, so you need wilmington divorce lawyers to handle the case.

 What Does The Law Say About This?

 The first thing that must be defined is that by Law, both the father and the mother are obliged to fulfil their duty as parents in the care of the child and ensure their well-being.